JesseMckinzie/nyxus/docs/source/Math/f_erosion.rst

 .. figure:: structuring_element.jpg
     :alt: Example structuring element

     Figure from www.mathworks.com

 EROSIONS_2_VANISH
 -----------------

-This feature calulates the number of erosion operations on a ROI to vanish in its axis aligned bounding box in a sense that each pixel intensity becomes :math:'=0'.
+This feature calculates the number of erosion operations on a ROI to vanish in its axis aligned bounding box in a sense that each pixel intensity becomes :math:`=0`.

 EROSIONS_2_VANISH_COMPLEMENT
 ----------------------------